 Someone looking for a job in Montana with plenty of options and room for growth may be interested in opticianry.
-An optician fills prescriptions for contact lenses and eyeglass lenses, helping customers select their glasses, measuring and fitting eyewear and taking care of the process of getting the glasses to customers.[En Español]
+An optician fills prescriptions for contact lenses and eyeglass lenses, helping customers select their glasses, measuring and fitting eyewear, and taking care of the process of getting the glasses to customers.[En Español]

-Optician Training Requirements in Montana
+Licensing Requirements in Montana

 There are no licenses or other specific requirements for becoming an optician in Montana.
-Some companies that employ opticians will provide their own training, while others may not provide any training at all.
+Some companies that employ opticians will provide their training, while others may not provide any training at all.
 Because there are no specific statewide requirements, it’s a good idea to have some training or education before searching for a job in the field.
-Some companies and health care practices will be willing to hire an entry-level optician to apprentice with their experienced optician.
+Some companies and healthcare practices will be willing to hire an entry-level optician to apprentice with their experienced optician.

-Opticianry Programs in Montana
+Optician Certification Training Programs in Montana

 There are no on-campus programs for opticians to begin or receive continuing education in Montana.
 Alternatively, Penn Foster offers an online Optician Career diploma program that anyone can take.
 This 10-course program is flexible and can be completed at one’s own pace.
 Penn Foster’s optician program is nationally accredited.